rvedant5/Diffson/README.md

 - Click "Copy" icon to copy JSON to clipboard
 - Click "Download" icon to save JSON as a file

+### Table Row Comparison (NEW in v2.0)
+- Click the arrow button (➡️) in any table row's Status column
+- Opens a new tab with detailed comparison of that specific key-value pair
+- Data is automatically pre-loaded for immediate analysis
+- Perfect for drilling down into complex nested differences

+### Clickable Branding (NEW in v2.0)
+- Click the Diffson logo or title to navigate to the main application
+- Useful for bookmarking or sharing the application URL
+- Maintains accessibility with keyboard navigation and screen reader support

 ## 🎨 Color Legend

 | Color | Meaning |